rockhyrax0/Proton-Updater/README.md

 Yes — and it needs no configuration, because `~/.local/share/Steam/compatibilitytools.d` has become the default shared runner directory for the umu ecosystem.
 That's one of the paths this script always populates, so the builds simply show up.

 - **Faugus Launcher** documents that exact directory as its runners location, and its own README tells you to symlink native `proton-cachyos` / `proton-ge-custom` builds into it by hand.
 This script is that instruction, automated.
-Faugus's built-in Proton Manager only fetches GE-Proton and Proton-EM, so this is also the path of least resistance for getting the CachyOS `x86_64_v3` build in front of it.
 - **Lutris** scans the same directory for Proton builds and hands whichever you select to umu.
 - **Heroic** and anything else built on umu-launcher follows the same convention.

 They'll appear under this script's names — `Proton-CachyOS-Latest-v3`, `Proton-GE-Latest` — and rollback via the matching `Previous` entry works the same everywhere.

 **If you also use Faugus's Proton Manager**, note that it installs GE-Proton as `Proton-GE Latest` (with a space), while this script installs `Proton-GE-Latest` (all hyphens).
-They're different entries pointing at different builds, updated by different tools, and both will show in the list.
-Pick one and let it own the job, or you'll spend a while wondering which one a game is actually using.
+They're different entries pointing at different builds, updated by different tools.

 ### Why does it create `~/.local/share/Steam` even though I only use Flatpak Steam?